Ister: Linear Transformer for Efficient Multivariate Time Series Forecasting: Related Work

 \section{Related Work}

-\paragraph{Transformer Based Methods} Transformer \citep{transformer} has achieved remarkable success in NLP and gained significant attention for time series prediction, due to its ability to capture long-range dependencies.
-Previous works \citep{reformer, informer, autoformer, fedformer} are devoted to reduce quadratic computational complexity in both computation and memory of the vanilla Transformer, while improving its prediction accuracy.
+Transformer~\cite{transformer} has achieved remarkable success in NLP and gained significant attention for time series prediction, due to its ability to capture long-range dependencies.
+Previous works~\cite{reformer, informer, autoformer, fedformer} are devoted to reducing quadratic computational complexity in both computation and memory of the vanilla Transformer, while improving its prediction accuracy.
+For instance, Reformer~\cite{reformer} uses locality-sensitive hashing to improve the efficiency of Transformers.
+Informer~\cite{informer} introduces \textit{ProbSparse} self-attention to reduce the quadratic complexity in both time and memory domains.
 However, the point-wise representation performs poorly in capturing local semantics in temporal variations, ultimately leading to a decline in forecasting performance.
 At the same time, as the sequence length increases, the inference time of Transformer models grows significantly, limiting their practicality.

-To improve it, PatchTST \citep{patch} divides time series data into subseries-level patches and use self-attention to capture dependencies between these patches. iTransformer \citep{itransformer} build upon the inverted embedding structure and tries to capture dependencies between multiple variables.
-They have been proved to perform better in most scenarios.
-However, these models often function as black-box systems, making it difficult for users to intuitively determine which characteristics of the time series or components are utilized to aid predictions.
-Additionally, their performance varies significantly across datasets with different properties, limiting their practical applicability.
+To improve it, PatchTST~\cite{PatchTST} divides time series data into subseries-level patches and use self-attention to capture dependencies between these patches.
+Crossformer~\cite{Crossformer} segments each dimension of the time series to capture temporal and cross-dimensional dependencies. iTransformer~\cite{iTransformer} builds upon the inverted embedding structure and tries to capture dependencies between multiple variables.
+TimeXer~\cite{TimeXer} integrates endogenous and exogenous information by leveraging patch-wise self-attention and variate-wise cross-attention simultaneously.
+Even though the performance is promising, the scalability of these methods is limited on high-dimensional datasets due to the complexity of attention mechanism.

-\paragraph{Modeling Periodicity of Time Series} We are not the first to model periodicity of time series.
-In recent years, Autoformer \citep{autoformer} uses auto-correlation to identify sub-series similarities within time series data, FEDformer \citep{fedformer} develops a frequency enhanced Transformer using fourier transform and seasonal-trend decomposition.
-TimesNet \citep{timesnet} unravels intricate frequency patterns using FFT (Fast Fourier Transform) \citep{fft} method and explores the multi-periodicity of time series for the first time.
-However, the patterns captured by these methods often lack semantic information or are obscured by complex weighting operations, hindering clear interpretation of which periodic components are critical to global prediction.
-We employ a hierarchical approach to divide the time series into distinct, non-overlapping components, effectively capturing multi-periodic characteristics, offering clearer insights into the model's decision-making process.